 An inside salesperson usually works on a predictable schedule.
 They can break down their weekly or monthly sales quota into the number of calls they need to make per day and remove distractions that don’t help them hit this number.

-- The ability to pick up verbal and audible cues on sales calls
+The ability to pick up verbal and audible cues on sales calls

-- Strong communication and relationship-building skills
+Strong communication and relationship-building skills

-- The drive to consistently uplevel product knowledge
+The drive to consistently uplevel product knowledge

-- Great task prioritization and time management
+Great task prioritization and time management skills

 3. Outside sales representative

-An outside sales representative is a sales rep that sells products and services through face-to-face meetings.
-Outside sales reps, also called field sales reps, meet their prospects at trade shows, industry events, prospect’s office, restaurant, or even when going door-to-door.
+An outside sales representative sells products and services through face-to-face meetings.
+Also called field sales reps, an outside sales rep meets potential customers at trade shows, industry events or at their offices.

-- Great at picking up body language cues
+Great at picking up body language cues

-- Willing to work with fewer leads
+Willing to work with fewer leads

 4. Account executive (AE)